DJ LeMahieu Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective eight K/9, the fifth-worst in MLB.
+- The Athletics have a 6.05 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.02).
+- Kaprielian (2-6) gets the starting nod for the Athletics in his 12th start of the season.
+He's put together a 6.34 ERA in 61 2/3 innings pitched, with 57 strikeouts.

-- Sears makes the start for the Athletics, his 16th of the season.
-He is 1-5 with a 4.10 ERA and 80 strikeouts in 83 1/3 innings pitched.
+- The right-hander last appeared on Friday against the Toronto Blue Jays, when he went six innings, allowing four earned runs while giving up six hits.

-- In his last outing on Thursday against the Cleveland Guardians, the left-hander threw seven innings, allowing two earned runs while surrendering four hits.
+- The 29-year-old has amassed an ERA of 6.34, with 8.4 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.